PRP Survival Guide

 • Patient of caregiver awaiting confirmation if a PRP diagnosis

-Whether patient, caregiver or supporter, membership in the PRP Support Group requires some “up front sharing”:
+Whether patient, caregiver or supporter, membership in the PRP Facebook Group requires some “up front sharing”:

 • PATIENT LOCATION: Enter the country in which the patient lives.
 Residents of the USA and Australia include State; residents of Canada include Province.

 • EMAIL: A valid email address is one of several ways we protect our members and create a safe environment in which to share.
+Your email address is the most efficient way to conduct research.
+Email addresses are NEVER shared with third parties — even PRP researchers.

-As a member you will have full access to the Facebook Support Group — a CLOSED group serving PRP sufferers and their caregivers.The sharing of location and email address is a new member’s price of admission.
+As a member you will have full access to the PRP Facebook Group.
+We are a CLOSED group serving PRP sufferers and their caregivers.
+The sharing of role, location and email address is the price of admission for all members.

 HISTORY OF PRP PATIENTS SUPPORTING PATIENTS

 Tierney Ratti (1961-2020) was a PRP veteran who became the Gold Standard of caring and sharing.
 Her journey began in 1972 at the age of 11 with the onset of pityriasis rubra pilaris.
 She was one of the original “Pretty Red People” who traded emails on AOL — You’ve Got Mail.
 Inspired by Jean-Luc Deslauriers, a Canadian, the original PRP Support Group was formed in 2003.
 Using list-serve technology, members traded an average of 150 emails each month.
-Membership has ebbed and flowed for over a decade and suspended its website in
+Membership has ebbed and flowed for over a decade and suspended its website in 2016,

 In 2008 another Canadian and PRP sufferer, Jonah Grant-Scarfe, recognized the value of Facebook as an alternative to trading emails.
-In September 2013, Jonah made a giant leap of faith and converted the PRP (Facebook) Support Group from PUBLIC to PRIVATE.
+In September 2013, Jonah made a giant leap of faith and converted the PRP Facebook Group from PUBLIC to PRIVATE.
 We were now MEMBERS ONLY and comments were measured in the thousands.

 Today over 1,800 seasoned “PRP Facebookers” understand the importance of a CLOSED (private) Facebook group.
 While membership continues to ebb and flow, there is far more flowing than ebbing.
 And comments are now measured in the tens of thousands.